Deposits under Companies Act, 2013

 d.
 Advance under long-term project.

-However, if the amount referred in (a), (b), (c ) and (d) becomes refundable (with or without interest) due to necessary permission required has not been granted for dealing in goods or property or services for which money has taken, after expiry of 15 days from the due date, such amount shall be treated as deposits.
+However, if the amount referred in (a), (b), (c ) and (d) becomes refundable (with or without interest) due to necessary permission required has not been granted for dealing in goods or property or services for which money has taken, after expiry of 15 days from the due date, such amount shall be treated as deposits. - Any amount brought in by the promoter as unsecured loan in pursuance of stipulation of lending institutions subject to fulfillment of following conditions.

 a.
 In pursuance of requirements imposed by lending institutions on the promoters to contribute such finance,